PLA Glue for 3D Prints: The Definitive Guide

 Once the curing process is complete, remove the fasteners and inspect your final product.
 Test the strength of the bond to see if it fits your quality standards.
 Look at the aesthetics: are there rough edges that need sanding or excess glue that needs cleaning up?

 Improve what needs to be improved.
-Repeat steps 4 to 9 if needed.
-Don’t stop until you satisfy your own quality standards.
+Repeat steps 4 to 9 if required.
+Don’t stop until you satisfy your quality standards.

 Finishing is the process of polishing your work to make it look as good and professionally done as possible.
 For gluing PLA, this can mean any of the following: